talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
 integration_id = 'integration_id_example' # String | The integration ID of the customer profile.
-You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session endpoint](https://docs.talon.one/integration-api/#operation/updateCustomerSessionV2). - The Management API with the [List application's customers endpoint](https://docs.talon.one/management-api/#operation/getApplicationCustomers). opts = {
+You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. opts = {
   profile: true, # Boolean | Set to `true` to include customer profile information in the response.
   referrals: true, # Boolean | Set to `true` to include referral information in the response.
   coupons: true, # Boolean | Set to `true` to include coupon information in the response.
   loyalty: true, # Boolean | Set to `true` to include loyalty information in the response.
-  giveaways: true, # Boolean | Set to `true` to include giveaways information in the response.
+  giveaways: true # Boolean | Set to `true` to include giveaways information in the response.
-  loyalty_projection_end_date: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Set an end date to query the projected loyalty balances.
-You can project results up to 31 days from today.
 }

 begin